LeoPanEsiee/PythonProject/README.md

 [Open Data : FRA EU LGBT](https://fra.europa.eu/en/publications-and-resources/data-and-maps/survey-fundamental-rights-lesbian-gay-bisexual-and)

-> Notes : Les deux sondages utilisés sont _"How many times did somebody physically/sexually attack or threaten you in the last 12 months ?"_ et _"Physically/sexually attacked or threatened with violence at home or elsewhere in the last 5 years for any reason"_ ; disponibles via le Topic _"Violence and harassment (47)"_.
+> Notes : Les deux sondages utilisés sont  _"How many times did somebody physically/sexually attack or threaten you in the last 12 months ?"_  et  _"LAST incident of physical / sexual attack or threat of violence in the past 12 months - Happened because perceived to be L, G, B or T?"_ ;  disponibles via le Topic _"Violence and harassment (47)"_.

 ---